tpatel28/TejsBookStore/TejsBookStore/README.txt

 Added -  services.AddScoped<IUnitOfWork, UnitOfWork>(); to startup.cs and with using statement 1900
-Created new index.cshtml used template Empty(wihtout model) and added code from the blackbroad and modified the nav link
+Created new index.cshtml used template Empty(wihtout model) and added code from the blackbroad and modified the nav link 1907
+Added the javascript file to index.cshtml and added code for the edit and delete action 1910 created upsert.cshtml and added the code from the blackborad and added two partial views